Rufus-70/fae-intelligence/docs/03-SITE-STRUCTURE/blogs/Gut Feel to.md

 Consider this common scenario: A growing manufacturing company consistently makes staffing decisions based on "how busy things feel" rather than analyzing actual production data and workflow patterns.
 While this approach may have worked during simpler times, it can become costly as operations scale and market pressures intensify.

-> [HIGHLIGHT]
-> Recently, a mid-sized manufacturing operation discovered they were overstaffing certain shifts by 20% based on perceived activity levels rather than data-driven analysis.
+Recently, a mid-sized manufacturing operation discovered they were overstaffing certain shifts by 20% based on perceived activity levels rather than data-driven analysis.
 With today's labor costs and competitive pressures, this intuition-based approach was costing them approximately $15,000 annually in unnecessary expenses—money that could have been reinvested in growth initiatives or operational improvements.

 ## AI Tools That Transform Decision-Making